Medical expert of the article

 Mothers of children with chlamydial infection and their sexual partners should be examined and treated (see Chlamydial infection in adolescents and adults).

-Pneumonia in infants caused by C. Trachomatis
+Pneumonia in infants caused by C. trachomatis

-Diagnostic notes
+Diagnostic Notes

 Recommended treatment regimen

-Erythromycin is the main 50 mg / kg / day orally, divided into 4 doses, for 10-14 days.
+Erythromycin base 50 mg/kg/day orally, divided into 4 doses, for 10-14 days.

-Follow-up
+Follow-up observation

 Management of mothers and their sexual partners

-Infants born to mothers with chlamydial infection
+Babies born to mothers with chlamydia infection

-Chlamydial infection in children
+Chlamydia infection in children

-Diagnostic notes
+Diagnostic Notes

 Recommended treatment regimens